Double Moonsault:

 Video credit: Ring of Honor

 Jack didn't need a cage to try for the Double Moonsault, either.
 At least, I think he was going for it here, at ROH's The Future is Now in June 2005.
-Miraculously, he didn't break his ankles on the guard rails, and it's completely baffling that he'd attempt the move with such a small landing area.
+Miraculously, he didn't break his ankles on the guard rails.
+It's completely baffling that he'd attempt the move with such a small landing zone.

 Video credit: Ring of Honor

-He may have also attempted it here in February 2006.
+He may have also been going for it here in February 2006.
 Tough to say.

 Video credit: Ring of Honor